cubic-js/cubic/README.md

 If the verification succeeds or no token is provided, the payload (or default user) is attached to `req.user`.
-This is the same `req` object that we later have access to on a blitz-js-core endpoint.
+This is the same `req` object that we later have access to on a cubic-core endpoint.
 With the verification performed beforehand, we can be certain that whatever data we get in `req.user` will be valid.